madhurangar/spark-churn-prediction/docs/blog_post.md

 +------+---------+-----+
 ```

 The data set shows that the user churn is higher in males than in females.
-However, this data is a small subset of the larger dataset.
+However, this dataset is a small subset of the larger dataset.
 Therefore, it is noteworthy that using the entire dataset (which would be challenging without a distributed system) will significantly improve the statistics/model performance.

-## Feature Engineering
+## Modelling

 The original dataset needs to be processed before creating the labelled dataset along with the features vector.
 The following steps have been performed using PySpark: